temetvince/x4/station_profiles.md

 _Note: Each sector of distance from another station counts as one star of Management skill.
 If a station is N sectors away you need at least N Management stars to manage it effectively.
 The maximum manageable distance without support is 5 sectors.
 Beyond 5 sectors you must extend range with Extenders (some limitations apply) or use ships with the Fill Shortages behavior._

-1. Build your production cores
+1. Build your production cores.

    - Place Factories (producers) in sectors suited to the production chain.

-2. Add Warehouses to distribute goods
+2. Add Warehouses to distribute goods.

    - Place Warehouses within 5 sectors of the Factories they serve.
    - Assign subordinate traders to Warehouses.
    - Do not place a Warehouse within 5 sectors of another Warehouse to avoid competition between your own stations.

-3. Place Depots for mining/refining
+3. Place Depots for mining/refining.

    - Build Depots within 5 sectors of good mining sectors and within 5 sectors of the Warehouses they feed.
    - Assign subordinate miners to Depots (do not assign subordinate traders that are miners).
    - Depots can be upgraded to Refineries by adding Tier 1 production modules — you do not need to switch the station profile to Factory.

-4. Create Exports stations for selling to other factions
+4. Create Exports stations for selling to other factions.

    - Place Exports within 5 sectors of Warehouses.
    - Assign subordinate traders to Exports.

-5. Use Extenders to widen trade range
+5. Use Extenders to widen trade range.

    - Place Extenders within 5 sectors of Warehouses.
    - Build Extenders where you need to extend trading range.